Building Unique Community-Based Collaborations

 In Houston, Texas, where Big Thicket National Preserve is a two-hour drive from downtown, the focus is on partnering with urban and suburban outdoor partners.
 Here, the partnerships focus on getting kids to enjoy outside learning closer to home while they’re in 4th grade, with plans to expand their outdoor experiences through summer trips, camping, and longer field trips for older grades.

 The Seattle, Washington team is taking yet another approach in which they help to form the EKiP collaborative by bringing together The National Park Service: Klondike NHP and other Seattle NPS Units, IslandWood, National Forest Service: Mt.
 Baker - Snoqualmie, Seattle YMCA, Seattle Parks and Recreation, NatureBridge and Washington Trails Association.
-Their approach to goes right to the heart of the matter by asking residents what parks can do for them
+Their approach goes right to the heart of the matter by asking residents what parks can do for them.

 This nine-city EKiP community-based approach reveals how national parks and surrounding communities can collaborate.
 By learning to customize those connections through the lens of this 4th grade initiative, we’re strengthening our ability to promote beneficial community impact and set the stage for a lifetime of outdoor enjoyment and stewardship.